publisha/publisha.github.io/_screencasts/frontmatter_recipe_eBook.md

 ---
-title: Adding Frontmatter pages to our Recipe eBook
+title: Adding Front matter pages to our Recipe eBook
-date: 2015-11-01
+date: 2017-02-24
 YouTube: JYnHH0PSrqA
 layout: screencast
+published: true
-categories: [InDesign, ePub]
+categories: [InDesign,ePub]
 ---
 We are using an InDesign book to build a recipe eBook.
-We have added our recipes, now we need the _frontmatter_ pages.
-We will also need an introdcution to our book; this will come after the table of contents.
+We have added our recipes, now we need the _front matter_ pages.
+We will also need an introduction to our book; this will come after the table of contents.

 But do we need to show the table of contents on the page?